World Series: International participation

 Several tournaments feature teams composed only of players from one country, similar to national teams in other sports.
 The World Baseball Classic, sponsored by Major League Baseball and sanctioned by the sport's world governing body, the World Baseball Softball Confederation (WBSC), uses a format similar to the FIFA World Cup to promote competition between nations every four years.
 The WBSC has since added the Premier12, a tournament also involving national teams; the first event was held in 2015, and is planned to be held every four years (in the middle of the World Baseball Classic cycle).

 The World Baseball Classic is held in March and the Premier12 is held in November, allowing both events to feature top-level players from all nations.
 The predecessor to the WBSC as the sport's international governing body, the International Baseball Federation, also sponsored a Baseball World Cup to crown a world champion.
 However, because the World Cup was held during the Northern Hemisphere summer, during the playing season of almost all top-level leagues, its teams did not feature the best talent from each nation.

-As a result, baseball fans paid little or no attention to the World Cup and generally disregarded its results.
-The Caribbean Series features competition among the league champions from Mexico, Puerto Rico, the Dominican Republic, and Venezuela but unlike the FIFA Club World Cup, there is no club competition that features champions from all professional leagues across the world.
+The Caribbean Series features competition among the league champions from Latin America.
+It is held in February, after the winter leagues have completed their seasons.